 Daughter Leah May Burkett (1889- ? ) was born on New Year's Eve 1889 in Loarville, Allegany County, MD.
 She was united in wedlock with William Gladstone Fatkin (March 21, 1887-1954), a native of Vale Summit, Allegany County, and the son of William and Betty (Long) Fatkin.
 William is believed to have been named for the famed William Ewart Gladstone, prime minister of Great Britain from 1868 to 1894.
 Together, the pair produced a brood of four children -- Kathryn Fatkin, William Marshall Fatkin, Louis A. Fatkin and Elaine Cheshire.
 William earned a living as a school teacher.
 Some of the schools where he taught in his early career were Cresaptown, Miller Mines, Loartown, Cumberland's East Side and Midland.
 The United States Census of 1920 shows the family in the village of Luke, Allegany County, along Bloomington Road, and with Leah's parents and unmarried sister Della under their roof.
 He served as principal of the Luke grade school for 35 years.
 He served a term as president of the Allegany County Elementary Schools Association and as president of the board of trustees of the Teachers Relief Fund of Allegany County.
 He was a talented piano player and taught privately in his free time.
 Their address in Luke was Mullen Avenue.
 On the fateful day of Sept.
 2, 1954, while attending a board of stewards meeting in Trinity Church in Piedmont, Mineral County, WV, William suffered a heart attack and was dead in an hour.
 Reported the Cumberland News, "After he gave a brief talk concerning the Sunday School and church, he sat down and shortly afterward fell from his chair.
 A physician was summoned but he was reported dead before the doctor arrived."
 Rev. Clyde W. Ash officiated the funeral.
 Leah May survived for another 33 years as a widow.
 She succumbed to death at the age of 97, in Westernport, Allegany County, on June 19, 1987.
 Her remains were placed next to her husband's in the earth of Philos Cemetery in Westernport.

 Son Earl Burkett (1892-1968) was born in April 1892 in Maryland.
-He wedded Pearl (1898- ? ).
+He moved in young manhood to Ridgeley, Mineral County, WV.
+On Jan.
+3, 1924, at the age of 29, he wedded 27-year-old Carrie Pearl Smith (1898- ? ), daughter of James and Edith Smith.
+The wedding vows were made in Keyser, WV, by the hand of Rev. A.H.
+McKinley.
+The couple's two daughters were Helen Burkett and Thelma Burkett.
+Circa 1920, Earl was employed in Akron, OH, while Carrie and the girls stayed with her parents in Vale Summit near Cumberland, MD.
 They made a home in 1930 in Eckhart Mines, Allegany County, with Earl's father sharing the residence.
 At that time, Earl worked as a coal mine motorman and the father as a coal miner.
 Evidence hints that Earl may have married a second time to Elizabeth Posthethwait (1909- ? ).
-The Burketts relocated to Canton, Stark County.
+The Burketts relocated to Canton, Stark County and remained for good.
 Earl died there in 1968.
 Burial was in Forest Hill Cemetery in Canton.

-Son William "Carl" Burkett (1894-1963) was born in May 1894 in Maryland.
-Carl was united in matrmiony with Ethel Long (1896-1968).
-Together, the pair bore these children -- William Clifton Burkett, Milton Burkett, Howard Burkett, Ruth Alexander, William "Vernon" Burkett and Shirley Jean Piccari.
+Son William "Carl" Burkett (1894-1963) was born in May 1894 in Vale Summit, Allegany County, MD.
+When he was 19 years of age, Carl was united in matrmiony with 18-year-old Ethel Long (1896-1968).
+Together, the pair bore these children -- William Clifton "Red" Burkett, Milton Burkett, Howard Burkett, Ruth Alexander, William "Vernon" Burkett and Shirley Jean Piccari.
+The 1920 federal census enumeration shows the family living in Vale Summit, MD, with Carl laboring as a coal miner.
+While the family spent the majority of their years in Vale Summit and Frostburg, they are known to have been in Delaware in 1921 at the birth of their daughter Ruth.
+The 1930 federal census shows the Burketts in Frostburg, with Carl now working as a motorman in the local coal mines.
 As with his brother Earl, Carl moved to Canton, Stark County, OH in 1949.
 Sadly, Carl died in Canton's Aultman Hospital, after a stay of a month, at the age of 68 on Feb.
 12, 1963.
 His remains were shipped back to Cumberland, and an obituary stated that he was survived by 10 grandchildren and 10 great-grandchildren.
 The funeral was preached by Rev. Marvin Simpson of the English Baptist Church.
-Ethel lived for another five years.
-She was swept away by the angel of death in 1968.
+Ethel lived for another five years, and resided in Copleu, OH.
+She also was treated at the end in Aultman Hospital.
+She was swept away by the angel of death in Dec.
+1968.
+Her obituary was published in the Cumberland Evening Times.
 They sleep for all time in Vale Summit Methodist Church Cemetery in Allegany County.

 Daughter Della M. Burkett (1905- ? ) was born on Sept.
 22, 1905.
 She entered into marriage with (?)
 Scouler ( ? - ? ).
 The couple migrated to Michigan and resided for years in Detroit.
 Della died at the age of 92, in Royal Oak Township, Oakland County, MI on Dec.
 20, 1997.